Avoid This One Mistake in Constructing an RFP for a Customer Data Platform

 This is where we can help.

-ActionIQ successfully assists marketers in learning the specific outcomes a CDP can produce (along with the ones other technologies are needed to fulfill), contributing to the success of our 100% referenceable client base.
+ActionIQ successfully assists marketers in learning the specific outcomes a CDP can produce (along with the ones other technologies are needed to fulfill) contributing to the success of our 100% referenceable client base.

 Instead, if you want to be assured a vendor actually delivers on your marketing objectives, focus on them.
 Your objectives.
 First and foremost.
 Don’t wait until later.

-If you’re still not convinced, here are two other reasons for constructing your CDP RFP based on use cases:
+Here are two other reasons for constructing your CDP RFP based on use cases:

 1. Eventually, you’ll be asking vendors to conduct demos, emphasizing that they illustrate their adeptness at fulfilling various use cases.
 If so much of your evaluation is centered on these demos, then why not acquire this information beforehand and double-up your assessment of their abilities?
 This way you’re not seeing and learning things for the first time when the vendor comes onsite, ultimately leading to a higher quality decision.